Intellicoreltd/.github/pull_request_template.md

 ># For Reviewers
->_As part of the review process, we require that you complete and commit a review checklist to the branch being reviewed; A template for this can be found [here](https://raw.githubusercontent.com/Intellicoreltd/.github/master/code_review_template.md)._
+>_As part of the review process, we require that you complete and commit a Code Review Checklist to the branch being reviewed; A template for this can be found [here](https://raw.githubusercontent.com/Intellicoreltd/.github/master/code_review_template.md)._
 >
->_When committing the code review checklist, the following naming convention should be adhered to;_
+>_When committing the Code Review Checklist, the following naming convention should be adhered to;_
 >
 >_**Format:** `[YYYYMMDD]-PR[Pull Request Number]-[Your Initials].md`_ \
 >_**Example:** `20220315-PR86-SH.md`_